 How much do the AquaTru replacement filters cost?

-There are currently two replacement filter sets available on Amazon.
+There are currently two replacement filter sets available at Amazon.
 Use the links below to check the current price for each set:

 What contaminants do AquaTru filters remove?